Northland Library Cooperative Services: FY 2024-25

 For technical support and access to promotional materials: https://connect.ebsco.com/s/?language=en_US

 BookPage: A subscription to this printed book review publication is provided to all member libraries.
-Multiple copies will be distributed by the Traverse Area District Library and or the Petoskey District Library each month.
+Multiple copies will be distributed to member libraries by the Traverse Area District Library and or the Petoskey District Library each month via RIDES.

 Talk: Text and Learn: MCLS subscription is paid by NLC for all member libraries.
 If you have any questions or concerns, please email the help desk at talkhelp@mcls.org.